ljunggren/boozang-docs/README.md

 ###### The problem

 In some instances, you want to loop over an entire data set.
-For instance, in Sorted Lists (http://thelab.boozang.com/sortedList), a user can add a series of todos to a todo list.
+For instance, in Sorted Lists (http://thelab.boozang.com/sortedList), a user can add a series of todos to a TODO list.

 ###### The pattern

-The loop over array pattern used Boozang built-in loop functionality to loop over an array data set.
+The loop over array pattern uses built-in loop functionality to loop over an array data set.
 The `loop` data handle will contain the value of the array entity.
 For instance, when looping over an array `chores="Walk the dog","Feed the bird","Clean the house"` the test will be executed 3 times and the `$loop` will take the values `"Walk the dog"`, `"Feed the bird"` and `"Clean` respectively.